thousandbrainsproject/tbp.monty/docs/contributing/style-guide.md

 Images should generally be `png` or `svg` formats.
 Use `jpg` if the file is actually a photograph.

-Use the optimal image size.
-If the file is larger than the display port on readme, consider shrinking it.
+Upload high quality images as people can click on the image to see the larger version.
+You can add style attriubtes after the image path with `#width:300px` or similar.

 For example, the following markdown creates the image below: